linnstrand/my-react-notes/Hooks.md

 Why not try/catch?

 - Only works for imperative code.
-React components are declarative and specify what should be rendered
+React components are declarative and specify what should be rendered.

 ### Ucontrolled Components

 An uncontrolled component keeps the source of truth in the DOM.
 [Article](https://goshacmd.com/controlled-vs-uncontrolled-inputs-react/).
 In React, an `<input type="file" />` is always an uncontrolled component because its value can only be set by a user, and not programmatically.

+### Ref forwarding

+[Ref forwarding](https://reactjs.org/docs/forwarding-refs.html#forwarding-refs-to-dom-components) is an opt-in feature that lets some components take a ref they receive, and pass it further down (in other words, “forward” it) to a child.
+This allows a component to reach elements in child components.

 ## Hooks